 BioMedPartners

-BioMedPartners is a prominent European venture capital firm based in Basel, Switzerland, with additional offices in Germany and Guernsey.
-Established in 2003, the firm specializes in private equity and mezzanine financing, focusing on early- and mid-stage investments within the healthcare and life sciences sectors.
-BioMedPartners targets a broad range of industries, including pharmaceuticals, biotechnology, diagnostics, and medical technology, with a particular emphasis on opportunities in Central Europe.
+BioMedPartners is a prominent venture capital firm based in Basel, Switzerland, established in 2003.
+Specializing in private equity and mezzanine financing, the firm focuses on early- and mid-stage companies within the healthcare and life sciences sectors.
+BioMedPartners targets a diverse range of industries, with particular emphasis on pharmaceuticals, biotechnology, diagnostics, and medical technology, primarily across Central Europe.

 Karl Deres